Ben Hockenhull

-Hockenhull is a product of the Manchester United academy and began his professional career with Brentford, from whom he joined Tranmere Rovers in 2022.
+Hockenhull is a product of the Manchester United academy and began his professional career with Brentford.
+Following two seasons of B team football, his senior career began with Tranmere Rovers in 2022.
+After failing to break into the first team squad, Hockenhull dropped into non-League football in 2024.

 Career

 Manchester United

 A central defender, Hockenhull entered the Manchester United academy at age six and progressed to sign a scholarship in 2018.
 Despite having one year remaining on his scholarship, he departed Carrington in July 2020.

 Brentford

-On 23 July 2020, Hockenhull transferred to the B team at Brentford on a two-year contract, with the option of a further year, for an undisclosed fee.
+On 23 July 2020, Hockenhull transferred to the B team at Brentford and signed a two-year contract, with the option of a further year, for an undisclosed fee.
 After an injury-hit 2020–21 season spent acclimatising to the rigours of professional football, Hockenhull progressed during the early months of 2021–22 to training with the first team and at times, captaining the B team.
 He was a part of the B team's 2021–22 London Senior Cup-winning squad and transferred away from the club in May 2022.
 During two seasons with Brentford B, Hockenhull made 54 appearances and scored one goal.